 Using the OpenChain industry standard offers specific advantages to customer companies when an error is identified in the compliance of open source components due to the predictability of approach taken by all parties in the transaction.

+The efficiency gain in procurement-related remediation is illustrated by the following model:

 A customer receives an open source component as part of a supplier solution.